tir38/android-network-monkey/README.md

 ## Usage

-`NetworkMonkey` extends OkHttp3's [Interceptor](https://github.com/square/okhttp/wiki/Interceptors) and to change something about the request/response.
+`NetworkMonkey` extends OkHttp3's [Interceptor](https://github.com/square/okhttp/wiki/Interceptors) to change something about the request/response.
 It's best to add `NetworkMonkey` as an [ApplicationInterceptor](https://github.com/square/okhttp/wiki/Interceptors#application-interceptors) with `.addInterceptor()` (vs. a [NetworkInterceptor](https://github.com/square/okhttp/wiki/Interceptors#network-interceptors)).
-It's also best to add `NetworkMonkey` as the *first* Interceptor, if you use more than one.
+It's also best to add `NetworkMonkey` as the *first* Interceptor, if you use multiple Interceptors.
 This ensures it has first say in monkeying with the request, and last say in monkeying with the response.

 ```java
 OkHttpClient.Builder okHttpClientBuilder = new OkHttpClient.Builder();